lujonathanh/Stanford_Starr-OMOP_COVID_MMWR/stanford_starr-omop_covid_mmwr/current/README.md

 # CAVEATS

+* The data is always from a delayed snapshot.
+Please find RIT's message below.

+“Research IT is excited to announce the release of updated STARR-OMOP de-id datasets in BigQuery.These new OMOP datasets were generated using the following (more recent) data snapshots from Clarity:
+June 6, 2020, for LPCH and
+June 6 , 2020, for SHC. ”

 * Starr-OMOP is de-identified by Hiding in Plain Sight.
 For more information about the Starr OMOP database, see https://med.stanford.edu/starr-omop/access.html under OMOP and STARR-OMOP documentation

 * For each patient, their dates and times are individually jittered by an unknown day range within [-31, 31] days.